 The new person sighed, threw up his hands palms out.
 “I will but they really did find her files and they want to get her started already.”

-“Miss Taske is a freshmen too you know,” the new guy pointed out.
+“Miss Taske is a freshman too you know,” the new guy pointed out.

-Sofie shook her head really fast as she looked at the other guy and mouthed, Help me.
+Sofie shook her head quickly as she looked at the other guy and mouthed, Help me.

 “Listen though,” the other man said, “They really need her to start her paperwork now and if I heard correctly she wants you to unhand her.
 Please just do so and we won’t have to get campus security involved.”

 “Sure, like she or you can make me,” he said with a chuckle as he looked at the other guy.
 Sofie took that moment and reached up to grasp the wrestler’s wrist with her hand.
 She clenched down painfully on his wrist as she lifted his arm from her shoulder and bent his arm back behind him.

 The bewildered look on the wrestler’s face was nearly priceless and the second man had to restrain himself to keep from laughing as he said, “I do believe that Miss Taske comes from the New Germany Star System.”
 The upperclassmen still looked confused as he looked at the other guy.
 “The only habitable planet there has a gravity of, I believe, one point two-five G. Miss Taske is stronger than she looks.”

 “One point three G actually,” Sofie corrected gently.